Creating multilevel hierarchies

 Starting from a country level, drill down to a city level that can be further drilled down to an address level.
 Drill up the levels to return to the previous view of the hierarchy.

-Note that this feature can be used only with the multi-level hierarchies.
-Refer to the Data types in JSON and Data types in CSV articles for details on how to define levels in the data types.
+Note.
+This feature can be used only with the multilevel hierarchies.
+Refer to the Data types guide for details on how to define levels in the data types.

 Use the drag-and-drop feature to organize and restructure your report in real time.